 *Please note: This is not a tourist transportation.
 We do not provide this service.
 This local transportation is used because of the convenience to transfer in the area.
 It is clearly understood you will pay for your own fare (the equivalent to US$10 each in local currency).
 You take this transportation at your own risk

-We rise early to spend a full day on an in deppth visit with a guided tour of Machu Picchu and enojy a delicious buffet lunch at the Sanctuary Lodge.
+We rise early to reach Machu Picchu in time to enjoy the spectacular sunrise and in depth tour of this Sacred City with an optional hike to Wayna Picchu mountain (depends on availability) and enojy a delicious buffet lunch at the Sanctuary Lodge.
 We catch the afternoon train to Cusco.
 Arrive in Cusco and transfer to your hotel.
 END OF OUR SERVICES.
 B, L. Dinner on your own.

 PRICES 2019 (Minimum 4 people*): US$1220.00 each.

 *If less than 4 people sign up for the trek, we request an additional US$250.00 each to cover costs.

 Single Supplement or Forced Single Supplement $110.00

 A single supplement is paid by participants who specifically request a single tent (subject to availability).
 If you are traveling alone and wish to share accommodations, we will try to match you with a roommate (same gender).
 However, if a roommate is not available, the forced single supplement will need to be charged.